SuvratP/Udyam_Registration/README.md

 - Extracted all input fields: Aadhaar number, name, PAN, DOB, consent checkboxes, dropdowns, etc.
 - Captured validation rules: regex patterns for Aadhaar and PAN, required fields
 - Saved data in JSON format for frontend use
-## Demo

-Insert gif or link to demo

-## Used By

-This project is used by the following companies:

-- Company 1
-- Company 2

 ## Run Locally